-

 IG makes no additional charges for subscribing to IPOs and placings through PrimaryBid, which levies no charges either.

-However, IG will also often make a so-called “grey” market price in major IPOs.
+However, IG will also often make a so-called βgreyβ market price in major IPOs.
 The grey price is a price in the shares of a company that is listing before it floats allowing traders to take an early view on the stock ahead of the IPO.
 If you believe the IPO will exceed the likely issue price then you would go long in the grey market or should you believe that the price of that stock will fall below the suggested IPO price, then you would go short in the grey market.

 Name: IG

-Description: Founded in 1974 as Investors Gold Index, then IG Index, now just “IG” is one of the world’s largest margin trading brokers.
+Description: IG is one of the largest and best brokers in the world and offers the full suite of investing and trading accounts for all types of investors.
+Highly recommended.
+Founded in 1974 as Investors Gold Index, then IG Index, now just “IG” is one of the world’s largest margin trading brokers.
 IG offer CFDs, FX and Spread Betting (in the UK) alongside share trading and prime brokerage to over 313,000 active clients and offers 17,000 tradable markets.
 IG also recently introduced physical share dealing and smart portfolios for longer-term investors.

-69% of retail investor accounts lose money when trading CFDs and spread bets with this provider.
+70% of retail investor accounts lose money when trading CFDs and spread bets with this provider.

 Is IG a good trading platform?